L-meck/happy/README.md

 a renderer project ai inspired by DeepMind.ai.

-## This Work is still in Development process!
+## This Work is still in Development!

 Not much to say here just get to WORK DUDE!!.